 Testifying about DC Water's green alley construction in Burleith were ANC 2E commissioner Kishan Putta (1:14:51) and Burleith residents Stephen Brown (3:31:37) and Colleen Powers (3:36:29).
 Councilmember Cheh’s responses begin at 1:29:49 and 3:37:55.
 Her Q&A with DC Water CEO David Gadis & EVP/Operations & Engineering Biju George begins at 4:22:15.

 By Ann Carper

-Since the end of October 2018, Burleith has experienced a rolling tide of Alley Closed and Road Work Ahead signs, orange construction cones, stacks of gray pavers, heavy equipment, and dozens of workmen from contractor Fort Myer Construction.
+Since the end of October 2018, Burleith has experienced a rolling tide of Alley Closed and Road Work Ahead signs, orange construction cones, stacks of gray pavers, heavy equipment, and dozens of workmen from Fort Myer Construction.

 As most of us know by now, contractors for DC Water’s DC Clean Rivers Project are installing 19 permeable pavement segments in nine of our alleys.
 To date 10 alley segments have been completed, and the final nine alley segments are under construction with all work expected to be finished in March.
 (Click here for an interactive map showing DC Water’s permeable pavement alley locations.)